-- Engaging with local enrichment programmes, such as Rackets Cubed, a programme that supports maths learning and sport for disadvantaged pupils. - Providing a broad and balanced curriculum that aligns with the interests of the children. - Creating an environment where children are supported by a staff that have a good understanding of pastoral care and children's mental health. - Using Thinking School Methodologies (Reaccredited in 2021) as a whole school approach to develop cognitive processing and problem-solving skills.
+- Engaging with local enrichment programmes, such as Rackets Cubed, a programme that supports maths learning and sport for disadvantaged pupils. - Providing a broad and balanced curriculum that aligns with the interests of the children. - Creating an environment where children are supported by a staff that have a good understanding of pastoral care and children's mental health (the school holds the Wellbeing Awards for Schools and is seeking reaccreditation this year). - Using Thinking School Methodologies (reaccredited in 2021) as a whole school approach to develop cognitive processing and problem-solving skills.